 - English (Publication Language)

 With many flies flying around, do not just assume that they will disappear.
-With fruits flies, fungus grants and drain flies being the three most common offenders, you have to ensure you eliminate them completely.
-Fruits flies are mainly brown in color with red eyes.
-Drain flies, on the other hand, have a fuzzy mouth like wings while fungus gnats have long legs and are black in color.
+With these small pests, fungus grants, and drain flies being the three most common offenders, you have to ensure you eliminate them completely.

-Fruit flies are commonly found in the kitchen, and while there are different approaches to eliminating them, having a clean kitchen are key.
-This is always the first line of defense.
-However, a better option is to cut off their food source.
-This can be achieved by taking these preventive measures.
+Fruit flies are commonly found in the kitchen, and while there are different approaches to eliminating them, having a clean kitchen is key.

 - Throw out your overripe produce